netifi-proteus/proteus-httpgateway/README.md

 The request body must be in JSON format and the field names much match those of the service IDL.

 #### 2. Convert HTTP Request to Proteus
+The incoming HTTP request is mapped to a Proteus Service IDL based on the URL and request body.
+If no matching IDL can be found an error is returned.

 #### 3. Send Request via Proteus Channel